 In the article, author Jim Mahony summarizes Patrick’s perspective on costly project execution challenges facing Alberta’s energy industry and how the oilpatch is playing a game of catch up on the digitalization curve when compared with other industries such as manufacturing and aerospace.The time is ripe to make changes in the oilsands industry Click To Tweet

-The interview’s focus was Vista’s recent implementation of a digital engineering environment – the industry’s largest and more comprehensive to date – on a front-end engineering design (FEED) project for an oilsands producer.
+The interview’s focus was Vista’s recent implementation of a A digital engineering environment is the part of a digital project hub that encompasses the various software applications required for engi... – the industry’s largest and more comprehensive to date – on a front-end engineering design (FEED) project for an oilsands producer.
 A collaborative effort between Vista and our client, the digital execution environment facilitated fully digitized workflows, including digital stamping, enhanced searchability and reporting on near-live data.

 Full digitalization is the modernization of engineering in the oil and gas sector Click To Tweet